SolemnSomit/sampleGroupChatApplication/README.md

 A Data repositor used for true data, at the moment it uses the sqllite data on device, but can be extended to pick data from network.

+The chat Activity doesn't follow a mvvm architecture.

 Two  users allowed